bhauman/bhauman.github.com/drafts/housing-bubble.md

 </p>

 The soccer ball above has the same exact pattern of hexagons and pentagons as the geodesic model above.
+If one studies this you can see that the pentagons are islands in a sea of hexagons.
+All of the hexagons and pentagons in the dome are the exact same size.

+What we need to do is make it easy to create these hexagons and pentagons out of 4x8 sheet material.

 ## Laying out the hexagons

-Now that we have discovered that a dome can be composed of these two shapes let's figure out how to make them out of 4x8 sheeting material.

-Let's start with the hexagons below we divide the hexagon in half.
+If we look at a one of the hexagons we can see that half of a hexagon will fit onto a 4x8 sheet nicely.

 <p>
 <img src="/assets/images/dome/half_hexagon_shape.png"/>
 </p>

-This single shape is repeated 30 times on the surface of the dome and it easily fits on a 4x8 sheet.
+This half hexagon shape is repeated 30 times on the surface of the dome and it easily fits on a 4x8 sheet.

 By fastening two of these shapes together we can create a one of the